mahesh-14/BIG-SCI-Tourism-Website/README.md

-Its's a fully responsive website which can be viewed across various devices
+It is a fully responsive website which can be viewed across various devices